DanielYu2004/HTN-Backend-Challenge/README.md

 	- I would sequelize seeders to insert the initial data more efficiently.
 It would also allow for the ability to manage and reset database states, making development and testing easier
 - Write more unit and integration tests
 	- I would write more comprehensive tests that have more code coverage and depth, to improve code quality and prevent regression
+- More query options for GET
+	- Most of the GET endpoints should include an "include" query parameter that specifies exactly what fields from the model to return.
+Sequelize automatically adds a "createdAt" and "updatedAt" field, and the endpoints should include the ability to specify exactly what data should be returned.
+This helps keep things clean, flexible and efficient.

 # Future Considerations